Why Fewer Parameters = Safer Systems

 Under the hood you still tune parameters—but privately, in code, with tests and audits.
 Users choose intent; the system chooses safe parameters.

-Flexibility and safety can coexist.
 Ship a small, safe default surface that covers most cases.
 For the rest, offer an explicit advanced interface behind feature gates and audit trails.
-When someone does override the defaults, capture a brief reason and have those overrides expire automatically.
+When someone overrides the defaults, capture a brief reason and have those overrides expire automatically.

 Security, reliability, and velocity are all functions of simplicity.
 Reducing parameters reduces blast radius, shortens incident timelines, and makes outcomes more predictable—especially in clinical contexts.
-Start by removing one knob.
-Then another.
-The safest system is the one with the fewest ways to use it wrong.